 Neelamalai Agro Industries Ltd. is committed to conserve energy in all our activities.
-We have been adopting energy conservation measures for many years.
-The following energy saving measures adopted at Katary & Sutton Estates were continued during the financial year 2019-2020:-
+We have been adopting energy conservation measures for many years and the energy saving measures adopted at Katary & Sutton Estates were continued during the financial year 2020-2021.